alicedoe/SeleniumExample/README.md

-# SeleniumTestPlayground
+# SeleniumTestExample
-An example Selenium project using PageStore and PageFactory
+An example Selenium project using PageFactory